techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 ## Exporting to YouTube

 Don't Export a highlight within 24 hours of the original broadcast as per agreement with Twitch.
-If the talk was less than 24 hours ago, just create the highlight and mark `Need to Export?` as `yes` in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag).
+If the talk was less than 24 hours ago, just create the highlight and set the status to `Need to export` in the [Highlight List](https://docs.google.com/spreadsheets/d/1cJqVigTtYIMWPtaYsagYzyYBV1EHO1HTTjpYIt_9Nag).

 Add as many tags/keywords as possible when exporting to YouTube.
 This is how people will find the videos.
 Sometimes speakers provide them in the `Keyword List` in the [Speaker Form Responses](https://docs.google.com/spreadsheets/d/10d-1TowAgA2WIqUawxwet9GRmhd2XI8zKxREzxqOuyY/).